poolifier/poolifier/README.md

 ## Node versions

-You can use node versions 12.x, 13.x, 14.x
+You can use node versions 12.x, 13.x, 14.x, 16.x

 ## API

 ### `pool = new FixedThreadPool/FixedClusterPool(numberOfThreads/numberOfWorkers, filePath, opts)`

-`numberOfThreads/numberOfWorkers` (mandatory) Num of workers for this worker pool
+`numberOfThreads/numberOfWorkers` (mandatory) Number of workers for this pool
 `filePath` (mandatory) Path to a file with a worker implementation
-`opts` (optional) An object with these properties :
+`opts` (optional) An object with these properties:

-- `errorHandler` - A function that will listen for error event on each worker
+- `errorHandler` (optional) - A function that will listen for error event on each worker
-- `onlineHandler` - A function that will listen for online event on each worker
+- `onlineHandler` (optional) - A function that will listen for online event on each worker
-- `exitHandler` - A function that will listen for exit event on each worker
+- `exitHandler` (optional) - A function that will listen for exit event on each worker
+- `workerChoiceStrategy` (optional) - The work choice strategy to use in this pool:
+  - `WorkerChoiceStrategies.ROUND_ROBIN`: Submit tasks to worker in this pool in a round robbin fashion
+  - `WorkerChoiceStrategies.LESS_RECENTLY_USED`: Submit tasks to the less recently used worker in the pool
+- `enableEvents` (optional) - Events emission enablement in this pool.
+Default: true

 ### `pool = new DynamicThreadPool/DynamicClusterPool(min, max, filePath, opts)`